Home CareNotes Sphincterotomy

 After your surgery:

-You will be taken to a room where you can rest until you are fully awake.
-Caregivers will watch you closely for any problems.
-You will then be taken back to your hospital room.
-Do not get out of bed until your caregiver says it is okay.
+You will be taken to a room to rest until you are fully awake.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.

-• You have spasms in your anus that do not stop.
+- You have anal spasms that do not stop.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.